CSS

 overscroll-behavior

-The overscroll-behavior CSS property disables default scrolling behaviors when the edges of a scrolling area are reached.
+The overscroll-behavior CSS property sets what a browser does when reaching the boundary of a scrolling area.

 Scroll snap